Combined cycle gas turbine

-The three GE 9E co-generation gas turbines were equipped with bypass stacks so that they can be operated in high-pressure single or combined cycle modes.
+During the 2006 expansion, the three GE 9E co-generation gas turbines were equipped with bypass stacks so that they could be operated in high-pressure single or combined cycle modes.
 There were also five new combined cycle 9E gas turbines.

 Taweelah A1 supplies water for farms, tree plantations and parks that are part of the government’s irrigation and development programme.
 High voltage electricity cables of 132kV and 400kV were installed to the Transco grid station.

 Taweelah A1 had an original production capacity of 1,360MW and 380,000m³ per day.
-From May 2009, the extension will increase the total power capacity to 1,592MW.
-The extension will be for a turnkey construction contract from Doosan Heavy Industries & Construction Co.
-Ltd.
+From 2009, the extension increased the total power capacity to 1,592MW.
+The extension was for a turnkey construction contract from Doosan Heavy Industries & Construction.

 In 1999 and 2000, ADWEA negotiated the contracts for Taweelah A1, and final agreements were made in December 2001.
 The agreement involved the sale of the original plant from ADWEA to Gulf Total Tractebel (60% Gulf Power Company, 20% Tractebel, the energy subsidiary of Suez Lyonnaise des Eaux, and 20% TotalFinaElf).